pachyderm/docs/content/2.4.x/enterprise/auth/authentication/login.md

 ## Before You Start

-- Your organization must have an active Enterprise License.
+- Your organization must have an active [Enterprise License Key](../../../).
-- You must have an [IdP Connector](../connectors)set up.
+- You must have an [IdP Connector](../connectors) set up.
 - You must have pachctl installed.

 ## How to Log in to a Cluster via IdP